Here’s a fun Halloween DIY toy that kids from toddlers to teens are sure to love!

 Related: Halloween Ghost Craft and Decoration

-- Peel off the sticker on the bottle, and use Goo Gone to remove sticky residue if needed.
+- Peel off the sticker on the bottle, if any, and use Goo Gone to remove the sticky residue if needed.

-- Fill the bottle about halfway up with water.
+- Fill the empty plastic water bottle or mason jar about halfway up with water.

-- Use a permanent marker to draw a simple ghost face outside your Halloween ghost sensory bottle.
+- Use a black permanent marker to draw a simple ghost face onto the outside of the Halloween ghost sensory bottle DIY as shown in the photographs for this post.

-Psst–Don’t glue it shut if you know you would like to put a white glow stick in it at some point.
-You could even remove the glow stick when it loses its charge so you can change it for another.
-Easy peasy.
+- Don’t glue it shut if you know you would like to put a white glow stick in it at some point.
+Leaving it unglued ensures that you can remove the glow stick when it loses its charge and change it for another.

 Related: Healthy Treats and Fun Alternatives for Halloween